Best Combination Lock

 The main feature you need to keep an eye on is the combination system that is implemented.

-When it comes to choosing combination locks, one of the most important considerations is going to be the actual combination system.
+When it comes to choosing the best combination locks, one of the most important considerations is going to be the actual combination system.
 For these types of padlocks, you can either buy those that come with pre-set combinations (dial locks) or those that allow you to set your own.
 The benefit to the latter, clearly, is that you can change the code at will.

 But, not all of these models will be the same.
 You see, some will come with three digits, others with four, and some with five.
 The number of digits integrated will dictate the number of code combinations that are possible.
 And, while one or two figures would not appear to make that much of a difference, it actually will.